 The effects of Increlex® on an unborn child have not been studied.
 Therefore, there is insufficient medical information to determine whether there are significant risks to a fetus.

 Excretion of Increlex® in human milk has not been studied.
-As many drugs are excreted in human milk, caution should be exercised when Increlex® is administered to a nursing woman.
+Caution should be exercised when Increlex® is administered to a nursing woman.

 Safety and effectiveness in pediatric patients below the age of 2 years of age have not been established.

-The safety and effectiveness of Increlex® in patients aged 65 and over has not been established.
+The safety and effectiveness of Increlex® in patients aged 65 and over have not been established.

 No studies have been conducted in Primary IGFD children or adult subjects with hepatic impairment [see Clinical Pharmacology (12.3)].